Reviaco/Reviaco-OS/README.md

 It can run:

-1. #Windows win32 apps using #WineHQ Windows Compatibility Layer.
+1. Windows win32 apps using WineHQ Windows Compatibility Layer.

 2. Linux apps using the native Linux libraries.

-3. MAC OSX CLI tools using # DarlingHQ.
+3. MAC OSX CLI tools using DarlingHQ.

-4. #Android,  #Blackberry,  Palmas and #Tizen apps using their emulators shipped with their official SDKs.
+4. Android,  Blackberry,  Palmas and Tizen apps using their emulators shipped with their official SDKs.

-5. #Chrome apps using Chrome Web browser.
+5. Chrome apps using Chrome Web browser.

 # What is the language which is used in programming Reviaco OS ?!!!

-Reviaco OS is generally based on Web languages ( HTML, CSS, JS, PHP)  and it interact with Linux using exec() PHP command and NodeJS modules and it can show the Linux apps in a HTML #VNC client.
+Reviaco OS is generally based on Web languages ( HTML, CSS, JS, PHP )  and it interact with Linux using exec() PHP command and NodeJS modules and it can show the Linux apps in a HTML5 based VNC client (NoVNC).

 # What will Reviaco OS be based on?!!!